skip to Main Content

 4. Failure to Use Turn Signals

-Not just limited to SUVs, failure to use your turn signals is a sure-fire way to put yourself in harm’s way.
+Failure to use your turn signals is a sure-fire way to put yourself in harm’s way.
 Changing lanes or turning without letting the cars behind you know can lead to rear-end crashes.
 Good drivers let other drivers know what their intended actions are.

 5. Tailgating